 Proton—IBM Proactive Technology On-Line—is a scalable integrated platform to support the development, deployment, and maintenance of proactive event-driven applications.
 Proactive event-driven computing is the ability to mitigate or eliminate undesired states, or capitalize on predicted opportunities—in advance.
 This is accomplished through the online forecasting of future events, the analysis of events coming from many sources, and the enabling of online decision-making processes.

-Proton receives raw events, and by applying patterns defined within a context on those events, computes and emits derived events (see ).
+Proton receives raw events, and by applying patterns defined within a context on those events, computes and emits derived events (see Figure 2.7).

 Functional Highlights